Peak Design large Camera Cube

 A sketch of this Camera Cube on the Peak Design web site shows side doors almost as high as the large Camera Cube.
 This does not reflect the actual height of the side doors, which is about half of the insert height.
 The medium Camera Cube has side doors almost as high as those of the large model.
 The small Camera Cube has no side doors, only the main hatch.

 20 eyelets of two different types (either cord or flat ribbon) are distributed around the exterior of the insert.
+The ribbon ones are meant for attaching the insert within a Peak Design travel packpack with special plastic clasps (supplied with the insert).
 A shoulder strap can also be attached to these eyelets.
 I do not recommend attaching small bags or pouches outside the insert.
 It is much safer to place everything inside and have nothing hanging out.
 In this way, if you need to quickly extract the insert and check in the empty backpack at the gate, nothing outside the insert can get snagged or lost while you make your way to the plane seat, or when stored in the overhead luggage compartment.
 To prepare for this eventuality, you should additionally carry a travel cover for your backpack, to protect it before checking it in and prevent straps and clasps from being torn or lost by luggage handlers.

 The bottom and all four sides of the insert (including the interior of the side hatches but not of the main hatch) are covered internally with Velcro felt.
 This gives a complete reconfigurability of the partitions.
 In fact, if you choose to give up the use of one or both side hatches, you can attach partitions to their interior.